 1/2 C. flour (I use whole wheat)

-Grease a baking pan (8×8, or 9×9.)
-Spread the batter evenly in the pan and bake at 345 degrees (depending on size of pan.)
+Grease a baking pan (8×8, or 9×9, depending on the thickness of brownie you want.)
+Spread the batter evenly in the pan and bake at 345 degrees for 30-40 min. (depending on size of pan.)
 We use the Baker’s Edge pan, which you can order online.
 Brownies are done when toothpick-clean in the middle.

 I have to say, the Baker’s Edge pan bakes these brownies the best.
-I heard you can bake lasagna in it too, but why would you, when you can bake brownies?
+It’s a bit pricey ($30-40 bucks), but you’ll only buy it once.
+And I’ve seen them on ebay for less.
+(I’ve heard you can bake lasagna in this pan, too, but why would you, when you can bake brownies?)

 If you’re having a labor day picnic this weekend, this would be a perfect dessert.
 There is some labor involved, but it’s not painful.
 It doesn’t last for 12 hours, and you can sit down when it’s over.